Mike Sharpe

 “During my fourth year of school, the most meaningful interaction I had was meeting the woman that I would eventually marry and create a life with, said Sharpe.
 “Our 32 year relationship includes being married for 27 of them and having two wonderful children.
 I can’t think of a more meaningful interaction I could have had at K-State than meeting her.”

-For the past seven years, (2013-2020) Sharpe have served as the Director of Business Development for the Greater Kansas City Sports Commission & Foundation.
-In this role he oversees all facets of national sporting event procurement for the organization.
-In addition to these responsibilities he handles governmental affairs at the city, county, and state levels.
+From 2013 to 2020 (when this was written), Sharpe served as director of business development for the Greater Kansas City Sports Commission and Foundation.
+In this role, he oversees all facets of national sporting event procurement for the organization.
+He also handles governmental affairs at the city, county and state levels.